dpwiese/personal-website/content/posts/documentation.md

 This is the obvious solution.
 For markdown source that is used to generate content only for the web a separate way to generate a PDF document may or will not be necessary.
 In rare cases when converting web content to PDF is necessary, printing from a browser to PDF is definitely a primitive but rather effective option.
-This was again important to acknowledge but not a viable solution to the underlying problem of how to handle flavors or features of markdown that may not be supported by Pandoc.
+This was again important to acknowledge but not a viable solution to the underlying problem of how to handle flavors or features of markdown and the different processors that may not be supported by Pandoc.

 ## Solution Option 2: HTML/CSS Tricks and Pandoc Arguments

 Another solution is to segregate markdown that is to be processed by Pandoc versus that that is to be processed by Hugo and its corresponding markdown engine.
 This could be accomplished using the following code, and using the Pandoc option `--from markdown-markdown_in_html_blocks-native_spans`.
 This tells Pandoc to process the HTML `span` with `class="hide-me"` thus showing its contents in the PDF generated by Pandoc.
-At the same time, when processed by Hugo for the web, the HTML `span` with `class="hide-me"` will be hudden using CSS `display: none;`.
+At the same time, when processed by Hugo for the web, the HTML `span` with `class="hide-me"` will be hidden using CSS `display: none;`.
 And the `p` element will naturally show in Hugo, but is hidden from Pandoc.

 ````html